-78 Any new obligation on signatory banks to appoint a Customer Advocate should be included in the new Code.
-While there will need to be flexibility in how the positions are implemented, for external credibility any specification in the Code should include: a) a commitment to an independent perspective - ideally by appointing from outside the banking sector (although they may have previous banking experience); b) a commitment to proper resourcing and effective reporting lines that maintain effective separation; c) a high level articulation of the role of the Customer Advocate that includes: enhancing the overall customer-responsiveness and effectiveness of internal dispute resolution; assisting the signatory bank to identify and address systemic issues that become apparent as a consequence of complaints; liaising with external stakeholders including customer advocates, the signatory bank's external dispute resolution scheme and the CCMC to improve customer experience; and providing a customer "voice" within the signatory bank.
-Ionitoring and Compliance 79 The Code and the CCMC Mandate should be redrafted to make it clear that the primary focus of the CCMC should be its monitoring and public assurance - with the areas of greatest value-adding activity being: a) Taking a risk-based approach to prioritise investigative effort on systemic non- compliance (common problems, complaint and reported breach trends, etc); b) Transparency - providing industry and community with information demonstrating compliance with the Code and identifying trends and potential problem areas; and c) Supporting continuous improvement of banking practice by providing feedback on implementation, identifying and promoting good practice conduct and compliance, and identifying areas for new and strengthened Code provisions or industry guidelines.
-80 Promotion of awareness of the CCMC should be focused on points of advocacy, such as industry associations, consumer advocates and other lobby organisations.
-The purpose here is to provide assurance that the Code is being monitored and that the CCMC is being active in its role.
+78 Any new obligation on signatory banks to appoint a Customer Advocate should be 70 included in the new Code.
+While there will need to be flexibility in how th positions are implemented, for external credibility any specification in the Cod should include: a commitment to an independent perspective - ideally by appointing from outside the banking sector (although they may have previous bankin experience); b) a commitment to proper resourcing and effective reporting lines that maintai effective separation; c) a high level articulation of the role of the Customer Advocate that includes: enhancing the overall customer-responsiveness and effectiveness internal dispute resolution; assisting the signatory bank to identify and address systemic issues th become apparent as a consequence of complaints; liaising with external stakeholders including customer advocates, the signatory bank's external dispute resolution scheme and the CCMC improve customer experience; and providing a customer "voice" within the signatory bank.
+Monitoring and Compliance 79 The Code and the CCMC Mandate should be redrafted to make it clear that the primary focus of the CCMC should be its monitoring and public assurance - with the areas of greatest value-adding activity being: a) Taking a risk-based approach to prioritise investigative effort on systemic no compliance (common problems, complaint and reported breach trends, etc); b) Transparency - providing industry and community with informatic demonstrating compliance with the Code and identifying trends and potenti problem areas; and c) Supporting continuous improvement of banking practice by providir feedback on implementation, identifying and promoting good practic conduct and compliance, and identifying areas for new and strengthene Code provisions or industry guidelines.

-- 81 The CCMC should be renamed the "Banking Code Monitoring Panel". - 82 The CCMC Mandate should explicitly recognise the CCMC role in promoting transparency and trust in signatory banks' compliance with the Code and embed a responsibility for publishing information about the effectiveness of and compliance with the Code, including statistics, results of inquiries, determinations and case studies as appropriate. - 83 The Code should oblige signatory banks to be proactive in providing information to the CCMC including arranging regular engagement with their internal disputes resolution area and internal Customer Advocate. - 84 The Code and the CCMC Mandate should explicitly set out its role and responsibility to proactively gather relevant information about the effectiveness of and compliance with the Code - including from sources external to the banks such as bank customers, Australian Small Business Ombudsman, consumer advocacy groups, financial counsellor networks, Legal Aid organisations, community legal centres, consumer affairs departments and other government regulators. - 85 The Code and CCMC Mandate should make it clear that referrals from external dispute resolution schemes, the ABA, regulators, consumer or other stakeholder organisations will similarly be fed into CCMC priority setting, but will not necessarily be automatically investigated, however in each case, the CCMC will provide a written explanation of the reasons for any decision not to pursue a referred matter. - 86 The Code should oblige signatory banks to report breach information as required by the CCMC on a quarterly basis. - 87 CCMC should work towards an agreement with signatory banks' EDR schemes to establish an explicit responsibility for the scheme's Systemic Issues Team to refer to the CCMC any Code compliance issues the team identifies through its own work.
+81 The CCMC should be renamed the "Banking Code Monitoring Panel".
+82 The CCMC Mandate should explicitly recognise the CCMC role in promoting transparency and trust in signatory banks' compliance with the Code and embed a responsibility for publishing information about the effectiveness of and compliance with the Code, including statistics, results of inquiries, determinations and case studies as appropriate.
+83 The Code should oblige signatory banks to be proactive in providing information to the CCMC including arranging regular engagement with their internal disputes resolution area and internal Customer Advocate.
+84 The Code and the CCMC Mandate should explicitly set out its role and responsibility to proactively gather relevant information about the effectiveness of and compliance with the Code - including from sources external to the banks such as bank customers, Australian Small Business Ombudsman, consumer advocacy groups, financial counsellor networks, Legal Aid organisations, community legal centres, consumer affairs departments and other government regulators.
+85 The Code and CCMC Mandate should make it clear that referrals from external dispute resolution schemes, the ABA, regulators, consumer or other stakeholder organisations will similarly be fed into CCMC priority setting, but will not necessarily be automatically investigated, however in each case, the CCMC will provide a written explanation of the reasons for any decision not to pursue a referred matter.
+86 The Code should oblige signatory banks to report breach information as required by the CCMC on a quarterly basis.
+87 CCMC should work towards an agreement with signatory banks' EDR schemes to establish an explicit responsibility for the scheme's Systemic Issues Team to refer to the CCMC any Code compliance issues the team identifies through its own work.
 The arrangements should be set out in writing between the EDR scheme and CCMC.